Georgia · A Weekend Guide

 River Street

-Converted warehouse bars, restaurants, and riverfront views of the Savannah River; best for evening drinks and casual dining.
+Bustling waterfront strip of converted warehouses, shops, and bars with views of the Savannah River; ideal for evening strolls and casual dining.

 03